-Click on the order code column links in the table below to see a database of processor specifications for that processor.
+Click the links in the order code column in the table below to see a database of processor specifications for that processor.
 Select the processor number link to see a list of compatible Intel® Desktop Boards.

-The boxed order code belongs to the retail or boxed processor product that usually comes with a processor, manual, sticker, and fan heatsink.
-The products are sold in the channel and come with an Intel three-year warranty.
+The boxed order code belongs to the retail or boxed processor product.
+The boxed product usually comes with a processor, manual, sticker, and fan heatsink.
+The products sell in the channel and come with an Intel three-year warranty.
 Intel provides technical support and warranty services for the processors.

-The OEM order code, also known as the tray order code, refers to processors sold directly to system manufacturers who integrate these processors in their PCs.
+The OEM order code, also known as the tray order code, is for processors sold directly to system manufacturers.
+They integrate these processors in their PCs.
 System manufacturers provide direct technical support and warranty services for these processors.

 |Processor number||Core speed||Socket type||Boxed order code||OEM order code|